TEK-Nemesis/4-Channel-OGX360-with-USB-Hub/README.md

 ----------

 ### * WARNING *
 This project is in the BETA STAGE.
-A previous version of the PCB was tested and everything worked great.
+A previous version of the PCB was tested and everything worked great but it has not gone through rigorous testing with four players bashing buttons for hours.
+(LOL!)
 Use at your own risk!

 <img src="./Images/4-port ogx360 with 4-port USB Hub.jpg" width="60%"/>